 The following charts: (a) outline what successful answers will look like for each section of the grant application, and (b) provide tips for success.
-You can also view the Scaling Grant Rubric to see each section's standards for excellent, good, average, and poor answers.
+You can also view the Implementation Grant Rubric to see each section's standards for excellent, good, average, and poor answers.

-SECTION I. WHAT INNOVATION ARE YOU SCALING?
-(15 PERCENT) A Successful Application Will Demonstrate that your program: Serves a specific target population that was thoughtfully-selected based on qualitative and quantitative data; Has clearly-defined, realistic but ambitious goals that directly relate to the target population; Has relevant and committed partner(s) with clearly-defined roles related to the grant; Is strongly aligned with one of the Innovation Fund priority areas; • You should be able to clearly and concisely describe your program, its target population, and its goals within the 300-world limit.
-Think of this section as an elevator pitch for your program - providing enough information that the reviewer clearly understands your program at a high level, but leaving the nitty-gritty details for other sections of the application. • In this section, you need to justify why you are serving a specific target population.
+SECTION I. WHAT'S YOUR INNOVATION?
+(25 PERCENT) A Successful Application Will Demonstrate that your program: Serves a specific target population that was thoughtfully-selected based on qualitative and quantitative data; Has clearly-defined, realistic but ambitious goals that directly relate to the target population; Has relevant and committed partner(s) with clearly-defined roles related to the grant; Is strongly aligned with one of the Innovation Fund priority areas; Tips for Success You should be able to clearly and concisely describe your program, its target population, and its goals within the 300-world limit.
+Think of this section as an elevator pitch for your program - providing enough information that the reviewer clearly understands your program at a high level but leaving the nitty-gritty details for other sections of the application.
+In this section, you need to justify why you are serving a specific target population.
 For example, if your program serves over-aged eighth graders - what data did you use to determine that target population?
 Why do they need this program?
 How are you defining over-aged?
 Why do you want to work with eighth graders rather than ninth graders or seventh graders?
-Tips for Success • Successful Innovation Fund programs typically serve a small and specific group of participants (ex: middle school math students, second grade students not reading on grave level, etc.).
-Innovation Fund programs are rarely successful when they serve a large group (ex: every teacher in the district, every student in your school). • The partners you describe in this section should be true partners in this work - meaning both parties benefit from participation in the grant.
-True partners engage meaningfully and continuously in the grant program (ex: the local university that will provide tutors for your students), not partners that show up occasionally (ex: a company that will provide a guest speaker one time).
-Remember, more partners are not better.
-One meaningfully-engaged partner is better than fifteen disengaged partners. • If you have a replication partner - meaning you are scaling someone else's program or someone else is scaling your program - you must clearly describe each partner's role in the scaling process.
-For example, how often will the replication partner visit the program?
-Will they serve as a consultant or be an active participant in the grant?
-Etc.
+Successful Innovation Fund programs typically serve a small and specific group of participants (ex: middle school math students, second grade students not reading on grave level, etc.).
+Innovation Fund programs are rarely successful when they serve a large group (ex: every teacher in the district, every student in your school).
+The partners you describe in this section should be true partners in this work - meaning both parties benefit from participation in the grant.
+True partners engage meaningfully and continuously in the grant program (ex: the local university that will provide tutors for your students), not partners are not better.
+One meaningfully-engaged partner is better than fifteen disengaged partners.